-With the American Express Airpoints Platinum offering a boosted bonus of 300 Airpoints dollars on sign up, we thought we would take a look at what new cardholders need to do to ensure a smooth process in receiving your bonus points.
+With the American Express Airpoints Platinum offering a bonus of 200 Airpoints dollars on sign up, we thought we would take a look at what new cardholders need to do to ensure a smooth process in receiving your bonus points.

 Do I need to apply through the Point Hacks NZ website?